 Inclement weather in the Carolinas can make for anxious times.
 It’s more than just black ice and downed trees.
 If you have court appearance coming up, wondering what to do can be a problem.

-Check out the Charlotte-Mecklenburg Court Closing Policy here.
+You may find the office Charlotte-Mecklenburg Court Closing Policy (inclement weather Order) here.

 The local Court Closing rule recommends you call the Mecklenburg County Emergency Announcement Line at 704-686-0289